For youth basketball coaches grades 1-8

 It's because he's learned what actually matters at every level, and why he has spent years bringing that back into the gym on Tuesday night with 8-year-olds.
 The coaching tree runs through Brian Gregory to Tom Izzo.
 The philosophy runs through ordinary practices, where the work is smaller, slower, and far more personal.

-More than 25 years of coaching, teaching, and building culture from elite levels back down into the same youth gym you find yourself in.
+25+ years of coaching, teaching, and building culture from elite levels back down into the same youth gym you're in.

 The Framework Preview